giuntoli-group/nmm-week7/README.md

 2b.
 Now uniaxial deformation and crazing of polymer films!

 (i) Open the three data files film1.data, film2.data, film3.data.
-How do they differ?
+What model is used for the polymer chains?
+How do the three films differ?

 (ii) Run the simulation in.deformFilm three times, using separately the three film_i.data files as the starting configuration.
 Compare and discuss the mechanical behavior of the three films, observing the simulation in Ovito and the stress curves produced by the script.